carrieprice78/early-mobility/README.md

 # Early Mobility Publication Trends

-A documentation of highly-specific literature searches used to examine bibliographic literature trends in the area of early mobility and critical illness.
+A documentation of highly-specific literature searches and data visualizations used to examine bibliographic literature trends in the area of early mobility and critical illness.

 ## Getting Started